BlueHephaestus/diamond-square/README.md

-#This is a rather simple program to generate fractal terrain heightmaps using the diamond square algorithm, using C++ and Qt.
+###This is a rather simple program to generate fractal terrain heightmaps using the diamond square algorithm, using C++ and Qt.

 #Description
 The [Wikipedia Page](https://en.wikipedia.org/wiki/Diamond-square_algorithm) has a pretty apt and accurate description of how it works, however there are several things that the programmer can set depending on the output they want.

-1. I initialize all of the corner values to be 0.3, since when I initialized it as ~0(0.00001), it resulted in less mountains than I wanted.
+1. I initialize all of the corner values to be 0.2, since when I initialized it as ~0(0.00001), it resulted in less mountains than I wanted.
 Changing this can drastically affect the mean elevation of your result.
 2. I made the length equal to 513x513, since that is currently the largest number I could use with the algorithm and c++ arrays, since using the next(1025x1025) results in a Segmentation fault.
 Going to likely change this to vectors so that I can go bigger.
 ..* Note: You have to set the dimensions equal to 2^n + 1
 3. On every iteration you reduce the magnitude of the range of the random offset.
 I started my random offset as a number between (-1, 1), and at first make the "magnitude" equal to 1, so that on the first iteration, we have: